-- demand-driven and an on-the-job method of organizational development; - the coach has a facilitating role and begins with the client (system); - it is an interactive and action oriented approach.
+- ✓ demand-driven and an onthe-job method of organizational development; - ✓ the coach has a facilitating role and begins with the client (system); - ✓ it is an interactive and action oriented approach.

-In individual- and team-coaching lies a strong focus on the organization as the dominant system in which the coachees function.
+In individual- and teamcoaching lies a strong focus on the organization as the dominant system in which the coachees function.

-13. Team Supervision / Team Coaching

-Supervision

-Supervision with teams.